OpenZeppelin/Event-Scanner/README.md

 ### Scanning Modes

-- **Live** – `EventScanner::live()` creates a scanner that streams new blocks as they arrive.
+- **Live** – `EventScannerBuilder::live()` creates a scanner that streams new blocks as they arrive.
 On detecting a reorg, the scanner emits `ScannerStatus::ReorgDetected` and recalculates the confirmed window, streaming logs from the corrected confirmed block range.
-- **Historic** – `EventScanner::historic()` creates a scanner for streaming events from a past block range.
+- **Historic** – `EventScannerBuilder::historic()` creates a scanner for streaming events from a past block range.
 Currently no reorg logic has been implemented (NOTE ⚠️: still WIP).
-- **Latest Events** – `EventScanner::latest()` creates a scanner that streams the specified number of recently emitted events.
+- **Latest Events** – `EventScannerBuilder::latest()` creates a scanner that streams the specified number of recently emitted events.
 On detecting a reorg, the scanner re-fetches all of the events in the specified block range (default: Earliest..=Latest).
-- **Sync from Block** – `EventScanner::sync().from_block(start)` creates a scanner that streams events from a given start block, and then automatically transitions to live streaming.
+- **Sync from Block** – `EventScannerBuilder::sync().from_block(start)` creates a scanner that streams events from a given start block, and then automatically transitions to live streaming.
 Reorgs are handled as per the particular mode phase the scanner is in (historic or live).
-- **Sync from Latest** - `EventScanner::sync().from_latest(count)` creates a scanner that streams the most recent `count` events, then automatically transitions to live streaming.
+- **Sync from Latest Events** - `EventScannerBuilder::sync().from_latest(count)` creates a scanner that streams the most recent `count` events, then automatically transitions to live streaming.
 Reorgs are handled as per the particular mode phase the scanner is in (latest events or live).

 #### Configuration Tips